eztang00/DisableLocalizedGhostClicking/README.txt

 To download from github:
 -go to the page with this README file
--click "Download ZIP" (on the bottom right?)
+-click "Download ZIP" (look to the right?)

 To run it:
 -make sure you have java installed